Differentiable Iterated Function Systems: Introduction and Prior Work

+The \emph{attractor} of an IFS is a limit figure (not necessarily unique) which results from applying this process infinitely many times, i.e. a region $A$ such that $A = H(A)$.
+For an attractor to exist, our set of affine transformations must on average be \textit{contractive}, meaning that they shrink the distance between points in the plane.

-A common construction for self-similar curves is to start with a base figure, and then recursively replace parts of the current figure with a transformed copy of the entire figure.
-To do this, we apply a set of (usually affine) transformations $T_1 \ldots T_k$ to the starting figure.
-Adding together the images produced by each transformation yields a new figure, which can be transformed the same way.
-For example, the famous von Koch curve (see Figure \ref{fig:koch}) is generated by beginning with the line segment between $(0,0)$ and $(0, 1)$ and recursively applying the four affine transformations shown in Equation \ref{eqn:koch}.
-The \emph{attractor} of an IFS is the limit figure which results from applying this process infinitely many times.
+A related common construction for self-similar curves is to start with a base figure, and then recursively replace parts of the current figure with a transformed copy of the entire figure.
+For example, the Koch curve (see Figure \ref{fig:koch}) is generated by beginning with the line segment between $(0,0)$ and $(0, 1)$ and recursively applying the four affine transformations shown in Equation \ref{eqn:koch}.